danielrosehill/Mr-David-Rosen/README.md

 ## Repo Layout

-I try to be as thorough as possible when documenting my various experiments with large language models (LLMs).

-For that reason, I've added, to this repo, the prompts I used to construct the synthetic personal identity of 'David Rosen'.

 The main part of the repo is `demos` which is where I log some prompts and outputs to try to highlight some of the potential use-cases.

 My focus is on synthesising well-written prompts (a work in progress!) and specific contextual data.
 I find that this formula can produce very interesting results that often far exceed, in utility, those which would be achieved without the added context.

+I try to be as thorough as possible when documenting my various experiments with large language models (LLMs).

+For that reason, I've added, to this repo, the prompts I used to construct the synthetic personal identity of 'David Rosen'.
+These are gathered in `development` to make them easy to distinguish from the prompts (and outputs) that demonstrate potential use-cases.

 ---